 Our Comedy Flavour

 When it comes to comedy, we prefer the clever, mostly clean stuff.
 Love.
 Love.
 Love.
 Michael McIntyre.
 We’ve not seen him live yet, but it’s on the ol’ bucket list.
-His funny is addictive.
+His brand of funny is addictive.
 He sees the humor in every-day mundane things and makes us laugh to the point of crying about it because we can relate.
 Our other favorites are the crew from the 8 Out Of 10 Cats, a British comedy panel show hosted by Jimmy Carr.
 We’re long-time big fans of team captain Sean Lock but more recently also of fellow team captain, Jon Richardson.
 We actually enjoy most of the British comedy panel shows.
 In almost ten years of watching these comedians, we’re still big fans and that speaks volumes.

 Jason Manford, Sarah Millican, and Nish Kumar are hilarious.
 From what we’ve seen, their sets are not completely based on profanity, twisted shock tactics and cheap below the belt humor.
 Yes, you get the odd PG18 content, but it’s not constant rubbish dumped into our ears like many lazy comedians resort to.